-Celiac Disease Awareness Month is here, and it is important that we continue to raise awareness in hopes it helps the rest of the world to take us seriously.
+Celiac Disease awareness is near and dear to my heart, and it is important that we continue to raise awareness in hopes it helps the rest of the world to take us seriously.

 This morning, I came across a heartbreaking story of a woman who died from complications of celiac disease.
 She had ignored her symptoms and didn't adhere to a GF diet.